Zyber369/SecuTools/README.md

    - Generate strong, random passwords.
    - Validate password strength.

-2. **File Encryption and Decryption**:
-   - Encrypt files using symmetric encryption (AES).
-   - Decrypt files with the corresponding key.

-3. **Network Scanning**:
+2. **Network Scanning**:
    - Scan local networks for active devices.
    - Identify open ports on devices.

-4. **Vulnerability Assessment**:
-   - Basic vulnerability scan for common vulnerabilities (e.g., using Nmap).
-   - Generate a report of identified vulnerabilities.
+### Expected Outcomes and Deliverables
+- A fully functional Python-based toolkit with the following features:
+  - Password generation and validation functions.
+  - Network scanning utilities.
+- Comprehensive documentation, including setup instructions, usage examples, and a demonstration video.
+- A GitHub repository containing the source code, documentation, and any additional resources.

-### Project Phases
+### Timeline

-1. **Phase 1: Planning and Design**
+1. **Phase 1: Planning and Design (Week 1-2)**
    - Define detailed requirements and functionalities.
    - Design the software architecture.
    - Set up the GitHub repository.

-2. **Phase 2: Development**
+2. **Phase 2: Development (Week 3-6)**
    - Implement password management functions.
-   - Develop file encryption and decryption functionalities.
    - Create network scanning capabilities.
-   - Build basic vulnerability assessment features.

-3. **Phase 3: Testing and Validation**
+3. **Phase 3: Testing and Validation (Week 7-8)**
    - Perform unit and integration testing.
    - Validate the functionalities with test cases.

-4. **Phase 4: Documentation and Demonstration**
+4. **Phase 4: Documentation and Demonstration (Week 9-10)**
    - Document the code and usage instructions.
    - Create a demonstration script or video.
    - Finalize and deliver the project.